rajsekharde/wifi-file-transfer/README.md

 A QR code gets generated and stored as a png file under /static/

-Scan the QR on the phone and open the link to the app
+Scan the QR on your phone and open the link in a browser

 ### Manually